hcarnes/hcarnes.github.io/_posts/2017-11-05-why_software_development.markdown

 My background is in art education and nonprofits.
 I am motivated by work that improves the lives of real people.
 I am happiest when I am immersed in learning.
 Last year, I learned VBA to increase my productivity in Excel and Outlook.
 During this experience, I learned how much I enjoy the process of coding.

 I also attended a SXSW event focused on how technology can improve outcomes in women’s health.
-I was inspired by the passion of each panelist as they explained how their web applications were increasing healthcare access to underserved populations.
+I was inspired by the passion of each panelist as they explained how their web applications increased healthcare access to vulnerable populations.
 Through this experience, I realized software has the power to solve tough social problems.

 I have a lot of ideas about how technology could help nonprofits increase their impact, and I want to connect my ideas with coding skills.
 As much as I love a challenge, the decision to learn software development feels like a no-brainer.